zenkay/ai-applied-ruby/docs/sentiment_details.md

 | language_iso | yes | Specifying the language of this individual message (```eng``` for English, ```nld``` for Dutch, ```deu``` for German, ```fra``` for French, ```spa``` for Spanish, ```ita``` for Italian, ```rus``` for Russian) |
 | id | yes | Unique message ID as a string or an integer you could use to identify your messages into response |

-Data item should be palced into an Array.
+Data item should be placed into an Array.
 You could send more than one message in a single call.

 ```